Searching for details:

 At the time, Sea Launch reportedly owed to creditors $530 million, even though RKK Energia put this number at $300 million.
 According to Nezavisimaya Gazeta, Sea Launch lost around $100 million in 2011.
 Yet, RKK Energia claimed that customers had booked 12 future launches from Sea Launch and more missions had been negotiated but it did not name those customers.
 According to its own estimates, Sea Launch needed to perform at least four launches a year to break even, however, in reality, it could not win more than two or three customers a year.

 In December 2012, RKK Energia tried and failed to get a $200-million credit from the Russian Sberbank.
 Still, Lopota argued that the Russian government could support the project by taking over its liabilities and also shifting some of the federal missions to Sea Launch.
 The latter move was justified by continuing dispute between Russia and Kazakhstan over the use of Baikonur.
 Lopota argued that Russia would get a launch site on the Equator for a "relatively small money" but did not say whether a losing-money venture under control of his corporation had any chance of becoming profitable when owned by the Russian government.

-In the effort to cut costs, RKK Energia wrestled control over NPO Energomash producing RD-170/171 engines, which power the first stage of the Zenit rocket.
-As a result, it was able to force NPO Energomash to reduce the price for each engine from $16 to $10 million, bringing the legendary propulsion company toward the brink of bankruptcy.
-RKK Energia's own debt was also continuing mounting and according to Nezavisimaya Gazeta had essentially been a disguised bankruptcy for several years.
+In an effort to cut costs, RKK Energia apparently wrestled control over NPO Energomash producing RD-170/171 engines, which power the first stage of the Zenit rocket.
+As a result, it was able to force NPO Energomash to reduce the price for each engine from $16 to $10 million, bringing the legendary propulsion company to the brink of bankruptcy.
+RKK Energia's own debt also continued mounting and according to Nezavisimaya Gazeta essentially turned into a disguised bankruptcy for several years.
 (631)

 Shares of original investors into the Sea Launch venture (as of 2000):